Super McShane identity: Introduction

-Parallel, or perhaps rather perpendicular, to the familiar setting of classical {\sl bosonic} mathematics, where the product of real or complex numbers commutes, lies a world wherein certain further {\sl fermionic} variables anti-commute.
-The mathematical formalism rests on Grassmann algebras (see Appendix~\ref{sec:grassmann}) with their grading into even and odd variables respectively corresponding to bosonic and fermionic quantities.
-This extension is sometimes called {\sl super mathematics}, and derives from the fundamental physical principle that matter is composed of fermions with the forces mediating them comprised of bosons or in the language of quantum field theory, wave functions respectively satisfying Fermi-Dirac or Bose-Einstein statistics.
+In classical {\sl bosonic} mathematics, the product of real and/or complex numbers commute.
+Parallel, or perhaps perpendicular, to this familiar setting, lies a world wherein certain further {\sl fermionic} variables anti-commute.
+The mathematical formalism rests on Grassmann algebras (see Section~\ref{sec:grassmann}) with their grading into even and odd variables respectively corresponding to bosonic and fermionic quantities.
+This extension is sometimes called {\sl super mathematics}, and derives from the fundamental physical principle that matter is composed of fermions with the forces mediating them comprised of bosons or, in the language of quantum field theory, wave functions respectively satisfying Fermi-Dirac or Bose-Einstein statistics.
 This distinction is basic to contemporary physics and provides a seductive research frontier for mathematics.
 In a companion paper \cite{hyper}, from which the current paper is independent, we provide for the first time a detailed mathematical discussion of super hyperbolic geometry.

-Unifying these several threads, one might naturally extend to the case of real split simple Lie supergroups, whose Lie superalgebras have been classified by Victor Kac \cite{viktor} in the 1980s.
-The simplest such supergroup is the orthosymplectic group $G=\OSp(1|2)$ (see $\S$ \ref{sec:superdec}) which is morally the smallest Lie supergroup containing $\SL_2({\mathbb R})$.
-In particular, a representation $\bar{\rho}$ of $\pi_1(F)$ into $\OSp(1|2)$ restricts to a representation $\rho$ into $\SL_2({\mathbb R})$, and if $\rho$ covers a Fuchsian representation into $\PSL_2({\mathbb R})$, then $\rho$ and hence $\bar\rho$ provide a spin structure on the underlying surface according to Sergey Natanzon \cite{sergey}.
+Unifying these several threads, one might naturally extend to the case of real split simple Lie supergroups, whose Lie superalgebras were classified by Victor Kac \cite{viktor} in the 1980s.
+The simplest such supergroup is the orthosymplectic group $G=\OSp(1|2)$ (see \S\ref{sec:superdec}) which is, morally speaking, the smallest Lie supergroup containing $\SL_2({\mathbb R})$.
+In particular, a representation $\bar{\rho}$ of $\pi_1(F)$ into $\OSp(1|2)$ restricts to a representation $\rho$ into $\SL_2({\mathbb R})$, and if $\rho$ covers a Fuchsian representation into $\PSL_2({\mathbb R})$, then $\rho$ (and hence $\bar\rho$) provides a spin structure on the underlying surface according to Sergey Natanzon \cite{sergey}.

-In previous work \cite{IPZ1, IPZ2, PZ}, a satisfactory description and parametrization was given of the super Teichm\"uller space for $G=\OSp(1|2)$ pertinent here as well as the higher super Teichm\"uller space for $G=\OSp(2|2)$.
+In previous work \cite{IPZ1, IPZ2, PZ}, a satisfactory description and parametri\-zation was given of the super Teichm\"uller space for $G=\OSp(1|2)$ pertinent here as well as the higher super Teichm\"uller space for $G=\OSp(2|2)$.
 Using these coordinates and mimicking a proof of McShane's identity due to Brian Bowditch \cite{Bpro, Bmar}, we prove the super McShane identity, to wit

 where $\ell_\gamma$ denotes the super length of $\gamma$, which ranges over the simple closed super geodesics in $F$, and $W_\gamma$ is a bosonic product of the two fermionic coordinates on super Teichm\"uller space with order determined by the underlying spin structure on $F$.